place-labs/k8s-terraform/azure/README.md

 Set the Resource Group Name that AKS will be deployed to in the terraform.tfvars file: `resource_group_name=[RESOURCE GROUP NAME]`

+Set the Subscription ID that the resource group is in in the terraform.tfvars file: `subscription_id=[SUBSCRIPTION ID]`

 Set the Environment variable to define VM size and Tag for the cluster in the terraform.tfvars file, eg: `environment="Production"`
     - "Development" by default
     - "Production" will deploy suitable prod VMs
     - Anything else will deploy suitable dev VMs

+Replace the cluster name in the main.tf file eg: `name = aks-placeos-CLUSTER-ENVIRONMENT`
+    - if not a random string will be used

 Provision the infrastructure: